Setting up a Sphinx site#

 Deploy through GitLab#

 You ask GitLab to build the site for you and make it available through Pages.
-To do so, you first host your source on a GitLab repository, and then use a .gitlab-ci.yml
+To do so, you first host your source on a GitLab repository, and then use a .gitlab-ci.yml file as a CI/CD file for GitLab to build and serve the site.

 Estimated time